adispen/gcp-csr-terraform-modules/blog.md

 adjust the SDK and Terraform version as required.
 You can also add any other libraries or tooling your particular deployment pipeline might need.

-`docker build -t gcr.io/my-project/terraform:1.4.6 .`
+`docker build -t us-east1-docker.pkg.dev/my-project/terraform:1.4.6 .`

-With this image created, be sure to [store it in Container Registry](https://cloud.google.com/container-registry/docs/pushing-and-pulling) so Cloud Build can access and run it.
+With this image created, be sure to [store it in Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling) so Cloud Build can access and run it.

-`docker push gcr.io/my-project/terraform:1.4.6`
+`docker push us-east1-docker.pkg.dev/my-project/terraform:1.4.6`

 ## Creating the Cloud Build Pipeline